-The Romanian Revolution took place between 16 and 25 December, 1989.
-It was an event which culminated with the fall of the communist regime.
+The Romanian Revolution took place between 16 and 25 December 1989.
+It was an event that culminated with the fall of the communist regime.

 You can revisit all these episodes from the country’s past as part of a shared tour, which will give you the chance to see how the country’s history unfolded.

 The Last Days of Communism Tour is an amazing experience for those passionate about history or for anyone who is looking to know more about Romania’s compelling past.

 When the Iron Curtain fell over Europe in 1945, many eastern European countries quickly became communist dictatorships.
 As part of this new political regime, countries would adopt the Soviet Union’s economic policies.

 Countries would have an isolationist economic system that aimed to sever ties with the West.
 This system was heavily based on internal production.

 Romania became a communist dictatorship in 1947.
 This period, starting with the ’50s and up until the regime’s dismantlement in 1989.